mingfang/terraform-provider-k8s/README.md

 ## Id Format
 The format of the resource Ids is ```<namespace>.<kind>.<name>```.
 These are all Kubernetes identifiers.

-Ids are used internally to uniquely identify resource state.
+Ids are used internally by Terraform to uniquely identify resource state.

 The user will only need to know them when importing state from a Kubernetes cluster.